 We're pleased to offer two opportunities to learn and discuss the principles of The Sacred Feminine with Claudia J. Ford.
-Join us for a webinar on April 17 and then explore more deeply during a six-week course from May 7 through June 18.
+Join us for a webinar on April 17 and then explore more deeply during a six-week online course which begins in December 2019.

 By Claudia J. Ford, PhD

 We are in a downward spiral that we are called on to transform to a sacred spiral.
 Our contemporary agricultural system is a major driver of global warming and climate change.
 The specific dysfunctions of ecologically imbalanced, socially unjust agricultural and food systems manifest in how we currently treat land, water, soil, air, plants, animals, and each other.
 Industrial farming systems are among the primary forces behind biodiversity loss, declining animal and public health, smallholder land dispossession, pollution and environmental degradation of ecosystems, and entrenched food injustice.
 The belief systems that underlie the way global society is shaped are regrettably characterized by principles and practices of winner-take-all competition, social Darwinism, unbridled neoliberal capitalism, extreme wealth divergence, oppression, colonialism, hoarding, and scarcity.
 The negative, damaging characteristics of the way society is organized are felt acutely in the environmental sectors, especially constraining the ability of humans and the environment to maintain sustainable, regenerative agriculture and healthy, just food systems.
 Current social norms correspond to a period of destruction on personal, social, and biosphere levels.